alvin677/QTML/README.md

 Can be used to quickly design simple websites.

 # to be added
-fixed position uis, gradient on buttons?, custom scrollbar info boxes that appear when hovering over something,
+fixed position uis, gradient on buttons? info boxes that appear when hovering over something,